 - Don't overload circuits, outlets or extension cords. - Check lights (new and old) for broken, cracked sockets and loose connections. - Use only indoor and outdoor lights that have the UL (safety approved) label. - Don't use outdoor lights indoors.
 They usually burn hotter than indoor lights. - Keep cords away from metal objects and out of water. - Don't connect lights while adjusting them on the tree. - Unplug lights when changing bulbs. - Don't let bulbs touch flammable material, including needles, branches and other decorations. - Illuminate a metal tree with a spotlight.
 Never use regular lights danger of shock is too great. - Artificial trees should have a "flame resistant" label. - Warn children never to touch tree lights or electric toys with wet hands. - Make sure the tree is watered every day to avoid risk of fire. - Unplug lights before leaving home or going to sleep. - Don't use indoor lights outdoors.
-They are notwaterproof. - When stringing outdoor lights, use a dry wooden ladder or fiberglass ladder and stay away from overhead power lines.
+They are not waterproof. - When stringing outdoor lights, use a dry wooden ladder and stay away from overhead power lines.

-Ground Fault Circuit Interrupter (GFCI)
+Ground Fault Circuit Interrupters

-- GFCIs monitor the flow of electricity.
-When problems are detected, circuit interrupters cut off the power in a fraction of a second. - GFCIs can be installed either at the outlet or the main electrical box. - Use GFCIs with outdoor outlets and with power tools.
-Use especially in pool areas or any other "wet" area around the house (like the bathroom and kitchen) to protect against electric shock. - If outdoor GFCI outlets are not available, use a portable GFCI plugged into an available outlet.
+- Ground fault circuit interrupters monitor the flow of electricity.
+When problems are detected, circuit interrupters cut off the power in a fraction of a second. - Ground fault circuit interrupters can be installed either at the outlet or the main electrical box. - Use ground fault circuit interrupters with outdoor outlets and with power tools.
+Use especially in pool areas or any other "wet" area around the house (like the bathroom and kitchen) to protect against electric shock.